Annual Public Notice of Special Education Services and Programs for Students with Disabilities

 Provident Charter School’s Systematic Screening and Referral Processes

-Provident Charter School’s systematic screening and referral processes, identifies and refers for evaluation students who are thought to be eligible for special education services.
+Through our systematic screening and referral processes, Provident Charter School identifies and refers for evaluation students who are thought to be eligible for special education services.
 These screening and referral processes include the initial admissions academic placement tests, standardized reading and mathematics assessments, classroom performance (academic and behavioral), and benchmark examinations.

 The school regularly assesses the current achievement and performance of the child.
 The screening of a student by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation is not to be considered an evaluation for eligibility for special education and related services.

-If parents need additional information regarding the purpose, time, and location of screening activities, they should call or write the school’s Director of Special Education.
+If parents need additional information regarding the purpose, time, and location of screening activities, they should call or write the school’s Director of Special Education or Chief Learning Officer.

 Programs and Services for Children with Disabilities

 Provident Charter School, in conjunction with the parents, determines the type and intensity of special education and related services that a particular child needs based exclusively on the unique program of special education and related services that the school develops for that child.
-This program is different for each student.
+This program is called an Individualized Education Plan (IEP) and is different for each student.
 An IEP Team consists of educators, parents, and other persons who are relevant to the child’s education.

 The parents of the child have the right to be notified of and to be offered participation in all meetings of their child’s IEP Team.
 The IEP is revised as often as circumstances warrant but reviewed at least annually.
 The law requires that the program and placement of the child, as described in the IEP, be reasonably calculated to ensure meaningful educational benefit to the student.
 In accordance with IDEA 2004, there may be situations in which the school may hold an IEP team meeting if the parents refuse or fail to attend the IEP team meeting.